 The snake runs across the screen and can’t stop.
 Use the arrows for changing its direction.
 The green blocks are food and must be eaten.
 Each time the snake grows a bit longer.
-Orange blocks are poisonous and must be avoided.
+Bright blocks are poisonous and must be avoided.
 Don’t hit the walls, and don’t bite your own tail.

 The countdown timer is used for score keeping.
 If you eat food before the counter reaches zero, the remaining seconds will be added to the game score, and five seconds added to the timer (with a maximum of 15).
 If the counter reaches zero, the next food doesn’t give any points, but it will still increase the timer.

 The game starts automatically.
 If the player doesn’t change direction before reaching the first wall, the Gigatron plays a game by itself.